Ikersfletch/ExCameraDynamics/README.md

             detail while performing worse.
 	>
 	> - Pixel-perfect for 1080p is `0.16666666...`  == (1/6)
+ - ### CameraZoomTrigger - Session Slider (Trigger)
+	You can specify session sliders instead of numerical values in the ZoomStart and ZoomEnd parameters.
+ - ### CameraDollyTrigger (Trigger)
+	Zoom from `ZoomStart` to `ZoomEnd` over `Duration` seconds as long as the player remains in the trigger.
  - ### CameraReferenceFrame (Entity)
 	Specifies a camera position and zoom in the level.
 Used for a few other things.
 You can identify them with the "EasyKey" parameter.